 He heard the door lock.
 It was dark and cold now.
 His leaves drooped a bit.
-Even though he knew what was going to happen, he had still hoped that Jim might...
+Even though he had known what was going to happen, he had still hoped that Jim might...

 Oh, no!
 Was Jim tired of him, too?
 Was he leaving him to die in the snow?
 What a cruel world it truly was!

 Pointy only had a few seconds to entertain such morbid thoughts.
-Jim picked him up again, and put him into the front seat of his car.
-Jim put a seat belt around Pointy's container, and turned on the heat.
+Jim picked him up again, put him into the front seat of his car, put a seat belt around Pointy's container, and turned on the heat.
 Then Jim started driving.
 Jim was taking him home!
 For Christmas!

-And so Jim DID bring Pointy home for Christmas, and Pointy saw Christmas lights and Christmas trees and he had sunshine and warmth and as much water as he wanted to drink.
+And so Jim DID bring Pointy home for Christmas, and Pointy saw Christmas lights and Christmas trees, and he had sunshine and warmth and as much water as he wanted to drink.
 And love.
 Pointy had love.
-And Jim said to him, on Christmas morning...
+And Jim (and JIM'S WIFE) said to him, on Christmas morning...